rafidakhter/e-commerce/README.md

 [https://github.com/rafidakhter/e-commerce-frontend](https://github.com/rafidakhter/e-commerce-frontend)

 # Project Overview:
-I created webpage to practice full stack web development.
+Created a single page web ecommerce application to practice full stack web development.
 And creating a detailed description of this project to help others to build up their skills.
 The project is still incomplete and will be frequently be updated.

 # Website Overview